OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Data-Sets.md

 - [Information Operations Archive](https://www.io-archive.org/)
   An archive of publicly available and attributed data from known online information operations.
 The archive currently consists of over 10 million messages from Russian and Iranian state-sponsored influence operations on Twitter and Reddit, and will be updated on an ongoing basis.
 - [Bloopbase Searchable Data Dumps](https://bloopbase.keybase.pub/)
   A collection of searchable data dumps.
-Includes law enforcement, government, extermist, conventional, commercial, Slack user and exploit databases.
+Includes law enforcement, government, extremist, conventional, commercial, Slack user and exploit databases.

 ## **<u>Government Data Sets</u>**